 Where do I find building permit applications?

 You may visit Town Hall's Administration office to pick up building permit applications or you can download them from our Building Permits page.
+You may also find our Building Permit Guidelines helpful.

 Where do I obtain an electrical permit?